WebexCC-SA/CLS-1402/docs/overview.md

 This lab introduces Remote Access and related features to help you troubleshoot and support RoomOS devices efficiently.
 You'll learn how to manage devices across distributed and scaled deployments for a seamless support experience.

-This course is designed for Cisco partners, Integrators, and administrators working with RoomOS and MTR video devices.
+This course is designed for Cisco partners, integrators, and administrators working with RoomOS and MTR video devices.

 Before we dive in, here are a few important notes.

 ## Disclaimer

-Although the lab design and configuration examples could be used as a reference, for design related questions please contact your representative at Cisco, or a Cisco partner.
+Although the lab design and configuration examples can be used as a reference, please contact your Cisco representative or a Cisco partner for design-related questions.
 The official guidelines and documentation for the feature can be found here:

 [Remote access to Board, Desk, and Room Series devices](https://help.webex.com/en-us/article/gge81eb/Remote-access-to-Board,-Desk,-and-Room-Series-devices).

 ## Learning Goals

-In this course we will learn how to:
+In this course you will learn how to:

 - Use and leverage Remote Access
 - Configure and support RoomOS and MTR devices with Remote Access
 - Reduce in-room presence during support
 - Visually verify issues remotely
-- Fix issues remotely
+- Resolve issues remotely
 - Verify customizations remotely
-- Manage the limitations of Remote Access and how to bridge the gap
+- Mitigate the limitations of Remote Access and how to bridge the gap